-Preferred Alternative 3 would establish the minimum stock size threshold (MSST) following the most current definition of MSST (SEDAR 68 OA [2022])is considered BSIA, and would be expected to have the highest biological benefits, followed by Alternative 2, and Alternative 1 (No Action) (Section 2.2.3.1).
+Preferred Alternative 3 would establish the minimum stock size threshold (MSST) following the most current definition of MSST (SEDAR 68 OA [2022]) is considered BSIA, and would be expected to have the highest biological benefits, followed by Alternative 2, and Alternative 1 (No Action) (Section 2.2.3.1).
 Alternative 1 (No Action) would not establish an MSST for the Scamp and Yellowmouth Grouper complex, and therefore, would not satisfy the requirement of the Magnuson-Stevens Act.
-Alternative 2 provides an MSST value equal to equal
+Alternative 2 provides an MSST value equal to equal to the spawning stock biomass (SSB) at MSY

-1. (No Action).
-There is no MSST for the Scamp and Yellowmouth Grouper complex.

-2. MSST is equal to $SSB{MSY}(1-M)$ or 0.5 whichever is greater.

-3. MSST is equal to 75% of the SSB at a fishing mortality rate of 40%.
+- 1. (No Action).
+There is no MSST for the Scamp and Yellowmouth Grouper complex. - 2.
+MSST is equal to SSB{MSY}(1-M) or 0.5 whichever is greater. - 3.
+MSST is equal to 75% of the SSB at a fishing mortality rate of 40% of spawning potential ratio.